 The future has finally caught up with Sears, one of the world’s largest legacy brands who after 132 years in business, filed for bankruptcy this week.
 And while many are waxing poetic about the “good old days,” when their families could be found ordering everything from toys and tools to appliances and even houses from the iconic Sears Catalog, the fact remains: as a business, Sears was doomed.
 After years and years of ignoring the marketplace and failing to anticipate the changing needs of their customers, it was only a matter of time before they were pushed out of the very industry they came to define.

 How is it possible for the former largest retailer in the World (and largest employer in America) to fall so far from grace?

 Simple: they failed to innovate.

 Sears is part of a long tradition of legacy brands failing to innovate.
 In fact, if you look at the Fortune 500 list from 1955 and compare it with the list from 2016, you’ll see that only 12% of the companies listed in 1955 were still listed 60 years later.
 12%: a mere 60 out of 500!

 This means that in less than the expected lifespan of human being, 440 billion-dollar businesses found a way to go extinct, or at the very least, become irrelevant.
-And as innovation across industries continues to accelerate, it’s clear that no legacy brand, regardless of size, is immune to going out of business.
+And as innovation across industries continues to accelerate, it’s clear that legacy brands, regardless of size, are not immune to going out of business.

 So, what’s the key to survival?
 Disrupt or die.

 Brands, especially legacy brands, need to consistently disrupt and innovate if they want to survive.
 They need to change the game and rewrite the way they serve their customers.

 Now, many would like to believe that innovation and disruption are job descriptions, reserved for a few creative departments within their organization.
 But this couldn’t be further from the truth.
 For businesses to survive and thrive, everyone in the organization needs to be thinking creatively.
 Everyone should be focusing on ways to innovate and disrupt.